bhupenderbindal/bhupenderbindal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a master’s student in Computational Sciences in Engineering course at TU Braunschweig with a keen interest in machine learning and python programming.
+I am a master’s student in Computational Sciences in Engineering course at TU Braunschweig with a keen interest in machine learning and programming.
 Have a look at the [projects](/projects/) section!
 <!-- <a href="/projects/">projects</a> -->

+Some helpful questions:
-"Does your model have data bias and leakage?"
-That is the question.
+- "Does your model have data bias and leakage, and causing amazingly inflated metrics ?"
+- "Do I really need more computation or it's bad memory management ?"
+- "Are you solving the right problem or lost in the middle of the project ?"

 Quote from others: